pingidentity/pingdirectory-go-client/docs/ConfigFileHandlerBackendResponse.md

 ### NewConfigFileHandlerBackendResponse

-`func NewConfigFileHandlerBackendResponse(schemas []EnumconfigFileHandlerBackendSchemaUrn, backendID string, baseDN []string, writabilityMode EnumbackendWritabilityModeProp, enabled bool, ) *ConfigFileHandlerBackendResponse`
+`func NewConfigFileHandlerBackendResponse(schemas []EnumconfigFileHandlerBackendSchemaUrn, id string, backendID string, baseDN []string, writabilityMode EnumbackendWritabilityModeProp, enabled bool, ) *ConfigFileHandlerBackendResponse`

 NewConfigFileHandlerBackendResponse instantiates a new ConfigFileHandlerBackendResponse object This constructor will assign default values to properties that have it defined,